-- Commercial Need Consideration will be given to the number of other traders in the vicinity of the application site.
+Commercial Need - Consideration will be given to the number of other traders in the vicinity of the application site.
 The presence of other like trading outlets and the proximity of schools shall be taken into consideration.
 Fast-food vendors will not normally be permitted to trade within 100m of a school.
-On lay-bys and trading estates there shall be no other street trading consent granted within 100 metres of an existing consent. - ^{6.7.} The Council's standard conditions are set out at Appendix C. In some cases, extra measures may be required.
-This will be determined when assessing any application, on a case-by-case basis. - ^{6.8.} Where a locally set condition are added, these takes precedence over the national requirements where there is reasonable justification to do so.
+On lay-bys and trading estates there shall be no other street trading consent granted within 100 metres of an existing consent.

+The Council's standard conditions are set out within this document.
+In some cases, extra measures may be required.
+This will be determined when assessing any application, on a case-by-case basis.

+Where a locally set condition are added, these takes precedence over the national requirements where there is reasonable justification to do so.
 This is not the case for the statutory no-obstruction condition which is as applies to all Licences.
-The 'no obstruction conditions is shown in Appendix C.
+The 'no obstruction conditions are listed below.